Articles on: Layouts and widgets

 TA Scanner Widget

-The TA Scanner requires the Ta Scanner feature, available on Basic, Essential, and Premium plans.
+The TA Scanner requires the TA Scanner feature, available on Basic, Essential, and Premium plans.
 Alerts are delivered in real-time via WebSocket, so matching markets appear within seconds of meeting your conditions.

 What's New (vs. the old Quick Scanner)